andrewjmcgehee/playground/readme.md

-# ml-playground
+# playground

-just a place for me to play around with various ML architectures, ideas, etc.
+just a place for me to play around with code i find interesting